Service of the National Library of Medicine, includes citations for biomedical articles.

 Interdisciplinary database covering a wide variety of journals from subject area such as biology, medical sciences, earth sciences, environmental studies, pharmacy, public health and education.
 The database includes searchable tables, figures, graphs, charts and other illustrations from the scholarly research and technical literature.

 The articles contained in this database cover a wide range of fields, including physical chemistry, theoretical and computational chemistry, supramolecular chemistry and heterocycles, chemical biology, food chemistry, medicinal and pharmaceutical chemistry, biotechnology, polymers, separation science and engineering, electrochemical technology, spectrometry, spectroscopy and microscopy.

 Comprehensive coverage of all aspects of chemistry.
 Combines several Chemical Abstracts Service (CAS) databases.

 Molecular biology software that allows researchers and labs to document DNA constructs in an a shareable, electronic format.
 It also allows for the creation of seamless gene fusions, offers a unique restriction cloning interface, and automatically records the steps in a cloning process.
 The SnapGene format matches GenBank standards but adds options such as color, directionality, and segments.
-ACCESS NOTE: This resource can only be used within Princeton University's IP ranges.

 Provides access to reproducible, step-by-step protocols for use in the laboratory.
 It features over 16,000 peer-reviewed protocols from Humana's book series Methods in Molecular Biology, Methods in Molecular Medicine, Methods in Biotechnology, Methods in Pharmacology and Toxicology, and Neuromethods, as well as from a vast number of Laboratory Handbooks, such as The Biomethods Handbook, The Proteomics Handbook, and the Springer Laboratory Manuals.